TheVisualHub/VisualFactory/README.md

 **FisualFactory** is a selected collection of scripts for **3D visualization and molecular graphics**.
 Most of scripts are designed to operate within the internal Python environemnt of **ChimeraX**.

-🔭 These tools leverage the cutting-edge visual technologies to create data-informed, and beautifully intuitive visualizations of molecular word. 🧬
+🔭 These tools leverage cutting-edge visual technologies to create data-informed visualizations of molecular word. 🧬

 ---